" Easy Vegan Recipes for Beginners Using Simple Ingredients "

 Prepare the Lentils

-Add garlic, cumin, paprika, and turmeric.
-Stir for 1 minute.
-The spices will become fragrant.
+• Bloom the Spices: Add garlic, cumin, paprika, and turmeric.
+Stir for 1 minute until fragrant.

 Ladle soup into bowls.
 Top with fresh parsley.